aws-amplify/amplify-cli/packages/amplify-cli/docs/plugins.md

-# Plugin guide for amplify
+# Plugin Guide for Amplify

-Plugins allow you to add features to amplify, such as commands and extensions to the `context` object that provides the majority of the functionality used by amplify.
+Plugins enable you to add features to Amplify, such as commands and extensions to the `context` object that provides the majority of the functionality used by Amplify.

-Creating a amplify plugin is easy.
-Just create a repo with two folders:
+To create an Amplify plugin, create a repo with the following folders:

 ```
 commands/
 extensions/
 ```

-A command is a file that looks something like this:
+A command is a file that looks something like the following:

 ```js
 // commands/foo.js